bravo1goingdark/Leetcode-75-Solution/README.md

 # Leetcode-75-Solution
-This repository contains the LeetCode 75 Study Plan, which consists of a curated list of 75 LeetCode questions covering various topics in computer science and algorithms.
-The questions are categorized into different topics to help you focus on specific areas of study.
+This repository contains the LeetCode 75 Study Plan, which consists of a curated list of 75 LeetCode questions covering various topics in data structure and algorithms.
+The questions are categorized into different topics to help us focus on specific areas of study.

 https://leetcode.com/studyplan/leetcode-75/